vizhub-core/vizhub/README.md

  * A local instance of MongoDB
  * NodeJS

-In the root (`vizhub3`), run the following to start the VizHub dev server:
+In the root (`vizhub3`) or in the `app` package (`vizhub3/app`), run the following to start the VizHub dev server:

 ```
 npm run dev
 ```

+To see what this script does, look at `package.json` in the `scripts` property.

-Note: you only ever need to run `npm run build` for a production build.
+Note: you only need to run `npm run build` for a production build, not for local development.

 ## Environment Variables